Vitamin B1: benefits, dosage, contraindications

 ✪✪✪✪✪

-In alcoholism, a thiamine deficiency occurs due to reduced intake, impaired absorption, and decreased storage of thiamine.
+In alcoholism, thiamine deficiency occurs due to reduced intake, impaired absorption, and decreased thiamine storage.
 Ethanol also decreases thiamine phosphorylation, reducing its conversion to the active form.

 Posologie